coq-community/coq-tricks/README.md

 - If you have a hypothesis `H: a = b` and need `f a = f b`, you can use `apply (f_equal f) in H`.
 (Strictly speaking this is just using the `f_equal` theorem in the standard library, but it's also very much like the inverse direction for the `f_equal` tactic.)
 - If you want to both run Ltac and return a `constr`, you can do so by wrapping the side effect in `let _ := match goal with _ => side_effect_tactic end in ...`.
 See https://stackoverflow.com/questions/45949064/check-for-evars-in-a-tactic-that-returns-a-value/46178884#46178884 for Jason Gross's much more thorough explanation.
 - If you want `lia` to help with non-linear arithmetic involving division or modulo (or the similar `quot` and `rem`), you can do that for simple cases with `Ltac Zify.zify_post_hook ::= Z.div_mod_to_equations.` See [DivMod.v](src/DivMod.v) for an example and the [micromega documentation](https://coq.github.io/doc/master/refman/addendum/micromega.html) the full details.
+- Coq's `admit` will force you to use `Admitted`.
+If you want to use Qed, you can instead use `Axiom falso : False.
+Ltac admit := destruct falso.` This can be useful for debugging Qed errors (say, due to universes) or slow Qeds.

 ## Gallina